 For example, defective equipment could be the result of poor design or improper maintenance.
 Generally speaking, general contractors and subcontractors are responsible for keeping the construction site hazard-free.

-Construction accidents can involve complex factors with potential liability, all of which need to be investigated and determined by your attorney.
+Construction accidents can involve complex factors with potential liability, all of which need to be investigated and determined by your Chicago construction accident attorney.
 If you have lost someone or been seriously injured because of another person’s carelessness, you are facing a potential physical, emotional, and financial catastrophe.
 You have the right to hold others responsible for their negligence, and the team at Duncan Law Group is ready to take action on your behalf.
-Our firm offers the experienced, client-oriented service you need.
+Our firm in Cook County offers the experienced, client-oriented service you need.

-Contact our personal injury lawyers today to retain a seasoned construction accident lawyer for your case!
+Contact our lawyers today to retain a seasoned construction accident lawyer for your case!